srothlisberger6361/srothlisberger6361.github.io/README.md

 # srothlisberger6361.github.io
-This is a website template for Sam Rothlisbergers resume through college
+This is a website template for Sam Rothlisberger's resume through college